 When she reaches the last sentence, she takes off her reading glasses and looks over the lectern into the hall.
 She’s been reading for twenty-five minutes, but only now realises that the majority of her audience is male.
 She clears her throat.

 ‘Women of the earth, this is a last call.
 Learn.
 Read.
 Study.
 Work.
 Travel.
 Develop.
 Negotiate.
 Do everything you need to do as a woman.
 Say no.’

 Much to her surprise, her last words are accompanied by jeering.
 She is pelted with bras, her trademark after joking in an interview with a feminist magazine, ‘Why do women always throw knickers at rock stars, but no one ever throws bras at me?’
-One member of the audience even burnt a hole in one, the irony of it causing a throbbing sensation in
+One member of the audience even burnt a hole in one, the irony of it causing a throbbing sensation in her clitoris.

 She leaves in a hurry, it’s essential to always enter and leave the stage energetically.
 No silly intellectual loitering.
 The organiser of the event is waiting for her at the bottom of the steps, a smile on his boyish face.
 It’s ridiculous how some forty-year-old men look like twelve-year-olds in suits.
 Who would want to go to bed with such creatures?
 For God’s sake.
 The man is disgusting in all his awkwardness.
 Unattractive men are an insult to the female gender.